IVF Treatment Chicago Illinois & Milwaukee Wisconsin

 Body weight and safety of IVF procedures:

-IVF egg aspiration in progress.
-This woman has a normal body mass index (BMI of 24).
+Ultrasound picture taken during an IVF egg retrieval procedure.
+This woman has a normal BMI of 24.
 Ovary circled in blue.
 Red line is top of vagina.
 Area between red and blue lines is tissue at top of vagina.
-Needle (at right side of image along white dots) is passed through the top of vagina to get the eggs out of the ovary.
-The ovary is "low" - on top of the vagina - where we want it for a safe, effective egg retrieval..
+Needle (right side of image at white dots) goes through the top of vagina to get eggs.
+The ovary is “low” – on top of the vagina – where it should be for a safe egg retrieval.

-This woman is obese with a body mass index is 37.
-In her case, we are not able to safely retrieve the eggs.
-Right ovary circled in blue.
+Obese woman with a BMI of 37.
+We were not able to retrieve the eggs.
+Ovary circled in blue.
 Red line is top of vagina.
-Area between red and blue lines is tissue at the top of the vagina, as well as fatty tissue and possibly bowel.
-Slicing through this tissue with the needle to get to the ovary (and eggs) is not safe.
-A complication could occur from damaging bowel, blood vessels, etc. The ovary here is "high" - well above the top of the vagina.
+Area between red and blue lines is tissue at the top of the vagina, fatty tissue and possibly bowel.
+Cutting through this with the needle to get to the eggs is not safe.
+A complication could occur from cutting bowel, blood vessels, etc. This ovary is “high” above the vagina in the abdomen.